openedx/edx-enterprise/integrated_channels/canvas/docs/decisions/0001-integration-classic-vs-lti.rst

 Consequences
 ------------

-Choosing classic over LTI does mean that the "Digital Notebook" use case will be harder/clunkier to implement.
+Choosing classic over LTI does mean that the "Digital Textbook" use case will be harder/clunkier to implement.
 LTI does very well as this.
 This factor may be re-considered in the future.